 Needless to say, that wasn’t very fair.

-I then assumed that how to find closure meant saying goodbye and leaving it at that.
+I then assumed that finding closure in a relationship meant saying goodbye and leaving it at that.
 No longer taking calls or responding to texts, no longer reaching out when in need, no longer falling into their laps during crisis, and no longer mingling when running into them out in the world.
 Oh yeah, and especially no longer stalking them via Facebook!

 There were stages I went through that were inevitably part of the process.
 I would grieve them like any other.
 There were moments even after everything was said and done that I still felt a deep spiritual bond with them.
 I would find myself angry, then grateful, then relieved.